HostOncilla/roundcube-automatic_addressbook/README.md

 You can customize some settings :

-* Rename config.inc.php.dist to config.inc.php
+* Rename plugins/automatic_addressbook/config.inc.php.dist to plugins/automatic_addressbook/config.inc.php
 * Edit config.inc.php as you fancy